Chico Ruiz

-Hiraldo "Chico" Ruiz Sablón (December 5, 1938 – February 9, 1972) was a Cuban-American professional baseball player.
+Hiraldo Sablón Ruiz (December 5, 1938 – February 9, 1972), known in the United States as Chico Ruiz, was a Cuban-American professional baseball player.
 An infielder, Ruiz played in Major League Baseball for the Cincinnati Reds and California Angels from 1964 through 1971.
 He was the only major-league player ever to pinch-hit for Johnny Bench.
 He is, however, best remembered for a play he made his rookie season.
 His steal of home against the Philadelphia Phillies on September 21, 1964 has entered baseball folklore.
 Viewed by most over the years as "mad" or "zany," the play received a revisionist defense that put it in perspective as a daring and worthwhile gamble.
 It is often viewed as the turning point of the Phillies late season standings collapse in 1964.

 Early years

 Ruiz was born in Santo Domingo, Cuba, on December 5, 1938.
 His father, who owned a cigar factory, wanted Giraldo to succeed him in running the business.
 However, Chico attended college, where he studied architecture.
 His brother, Julio, later headed the labor force of Cubatabaco, which absorbed the Sablón business and various other private-sector tobacco enterprises.

 Ruiz signed with the Cincinnati Redlegs in 1958 at age 19.
 He was among the last of the Cuban players to make it out of Cuba before the borders were sealed.
 He batted .275 with 28 home runs over six seasons in their farm system before making the renamed Cincinnati Reds out of spring training in 1964.
 Though he was a shortstop by trade, he made all 79 of his appearances on the field at either second or third base.

 Ruiz married Isabel Suárez Navarro on October 4, 1961.
 They later had two daughters, Isis and Bárbara Isa.